abhisheks008/DL-Simplified/README.md

 :one: **Recognized as the "🥇 TOP PROJECT ADMIN" for Social Summer of Code, for the year 2022.** </br>
 :two: **Recognized as the "🥇 TOP PROJECT ADMIN" for Social Winter of Code, for the year 2023.** </br>
 :three: **Recognized as the "🥇 TOP PROJECT ADMIN" for Social Summer of Code, for the year 2023.** </br>
+4️⃣ **Recognized as the "🥇 TOP PROJECT ADMIN" for GirlScript Summer of Code, for the year 2024.** </br>

 *************************************************************